Blobfish Facts World’s Ugliest Animal

 The main predator endangering the future survival of the blobfish are humans.
 Deep sea trawlers run nets all the way down the depths at which the blobfish lives.
 It is caught up in these fishing nets and since it is commercially worthless, it is tossed back into the sea.
 But by then it is too late for the blobfish.
 It cannot survive out of its depth and is already dead.

 It is hard to be sure if the Australian blobfish is endangered as no one knows what its population numbers are.
-Conservationists believe that deep-sea trawling may have a significant impact on their survival.
-These assertions, however, have not been validated with any evidence to prove that they are endangered.
+Conservationists believe that deep-sea trawling may have an impact on their survival.
+These assertions, however, have not been validated with any credible scientific evidence.
 To date, very few blobfish have been trawled up in fishing nets, and large areas of their habitat off the coast of Australia are not heavily trawled.
 So they may, in fact, not be serious affected by human activities.